 Just like your Instagram bio, your Instagram media kit bio is extremely important.

 It is probably the first thing – and hopefully it is not the only thing – that brands will read when they scroll through your media kit.

-Your bio should be short, and yet, it should convey who you are, what you and your personal brand stand for, what you are passionate about and what your Instagram goals are.
+Your bio should be short, and yet, it should show who you are, what you stand for, what you are passionate about and what your Instagram goals are.
 Not an easy task!

 But we promise, it is worth it.
-The better a brand or marketer knows you and what you stand for, the more they will be inclined to work with you, and the more successful the partnership will be.
+The better a brand or marketer knows you and what you stand for, the more they will want to work with you, and the more successful the partnership will be.

 Try to keep it short.
 We recommend to keep it between 40 and 100 words (if you prefer to count characters instead of words, that’s around 240 to 600 characters).
 By comparison, on Instagram itself, you have 150 characters at your disposal.

 3. Instagram pictures and a picture of yourself